RichieHakim/ROICaT/README.md

 ([Source](https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst))

 #### Troubleshooting (GPU support)
-GPU support is not required, but can increase ROICaT speeds ~5-50x.
+GPU support is not required.
+Windows users will often need to manually install a CUDA version of pytorch (see below).
+Note that you can check your nvidia driver version using the shell command: `nvidia-smi` if you have drivers installed.
-If you are using a GPU, make sure you have installed the correct version of PyTorch.
-This is frequently an issue on Windows computers.

 Use the following command to check your PyTorch version and if it is GPU enabled:
 ```
 python -c "import torch, torchvision; print(f'Using versions: torch=={torch.__version__}, torchvision=={torchvision.__version__}');  print(f'torch.cuda.is_available() = {torch.cuda.is_available()}')"
 ```